zer0def/nginxinc-kubernetes-ingress/docs/content/overview/product-telemetry.md

 These are the data points collected and reported by NGINX Ingress Controller:
 - **Project Name** The name of the software, which will be labelled `NIC`.
-- **Project Version** The NGINX Ingress Controller version.
+- **Project Version** NGINX Ingress Controller version.
+- **Project Architecture** The architecture of the kubernetes environment. (e.g. amd64, arm64, etc...)
+- **Cluster ID** A unique identifier of the kubernetes cluster that the NGINX Ingress Controller is deployed to.
+- **Cluster Version** The version of the Kubernetes cluster.
+- **Cluster Platform** The platform that the kubernetes cluster is operating on. (e.g. eks, aks,  etc...)
-- **Project Version** The NGINX Ingress Controller version.
+- **Cluster Node Count** The number of nodes in the cluster that NGINX Ingress Controller is deployed to.
 - **Installation ID** Used to identify a unique installation of NGINX Ingress Controller.
 - **VirtualServers** The number of VirtualServer resources managed by NGINX Ingress Controller.
 - **VirtualServerRoutes** The number of VirtualServerRoute resources managed by NGINX Ingress Controller.
-- **TransportServers** The number of TransportServer resources managed by the NGINX Ingress Controller.
+- **TransportServers** The number of TransportServer resources managed by NGINX Ingress Controller.
+- **Replicas** Number of Deployment replicas, or Daemonset instances.

 ## Opt out